funilrys/PyFunceble/docs/configuration/outputs.rst

     **Default value:** :code:`dir_structure.json`

-    **Description:** Set the default filename of the file which have the structure to re-construct.
+    **Description:** Set the default filename of the file which has the structure to re-construct.

 .. note::
     This index has no influence with :code:`dir_structure_production.json`